 In this beginner’s guide, we’ll explain everything you need to know about crypto options trading.
-Whether you’re a longtime Bitcoin believer, a futures trader exploring new instruments, or just crypto-curious, you’ll learn how options work and how they fit into your trading toolkit.
+Whether you’re a longtime Bitcoin believer, a futures trader exploring new instruments, or just crypto-curious, you’ll learn what is crypto options trading and how it fits into your trading toolkit.

 What Are Crypto Options?